AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-r-rstudio.md

 ## Install R

-The official `OpenScPCA` project version of R is `4.3.3`, so we recommend that you have at least this version installed.
+The official Terminal project version of R is 4.3.3, so we recommend that you have at least this version installed.
 Please be aware that if you install a different R version and run existing modules, you may get different results.

 The instructions provided here will be suitable for the vast majority of contributors, but please refer to [this section](#advanced-considerations) for advanced considerations about R installation.